ARandomDevX/Better-XNU-Kernel-Docs/archi-overview-kernel.md

-the BSD process model, including process IDs and signals FreeBSD kernel APIs many of the POSIX APIs kernel support for pthreads (POSIX threads)
+the BSD process model, including process IDs and signals FreeBSD kernel APIs many of the POSIX APIs kernel support for threads (POSIX threads)

 #### Networking
 OS X networking takes advantage of BSD’s advanced networking capabilities to provide support for modern features, such as Network Address Translation (NAT) and firewalls.
 The networking component provides